stongems/Regex-Tutorial/README.md

 # Regex-Tutorial
-# 20210716 Regex Gist

-Assigned to create a tutorial that explains a specific regular expression.
+This tutorial breaks down an email regular expression.
 I have selected an expression that allows you to match an email: `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`

 ## Summary